Brother Phap Dung will be hosting a new in-person & online hybrid course this spring:

 The course will begin recording on April 18 and continue for eight weeks.

-We warmly invite you to join a new eight-session journey exploring how, under the guidance of Zen Master Thích Nhất Hạnh, the Plum Village tradition of Engaged Buddhism has been taking root in the soil of North America—faithful to its deep Vietnamese roots, while also responding to the needs, conditions, wounds, and aspirations of the people of this place and time.
+We warmly invite you to join an eight-session journey exploring how, under the guidance of Zen Master Thích Nhất Hạnh, the Plum Village tradition of Engaged Buddhism has been taking root in North America over the four decades since its founding in 1982—faithful to its deep Vietnamese roots, while also responding to the needs, conditions, sufferings, and aspirations of this particular country and our times.

-This course will support the unfolding of the Thích Nhất Hạnh School of Interbeing, a place dedicated to nurturing mindfulness, ethics, and belonging in the next generation.
-Your participation and generosity help this vision continue.
+The funds from this course will support the unfolding of the Thích Nhất Hạnh School of Interbeing, a place dedicated to nurturing mindfulness, ethics, and a sense of belonging in the next generation.
+Your participation and generosity will help this vision continue—so that the Buddhist tradition remains relevant and alive in the lives of our children, our families, and our wider community.

 What You’ll Experience:

-You will explore how the Plum Village Engaged Buddhist tradition has taken root in North America, and what it means to carry the Dharma forward in ways that are both faithful to its Vietnamese roots and responsive to the realities of our time.
+Together, we will explore how the Plum Village tradition of Engaged Buddhism has taken root in North America, and what it means to carry the Dharma forward in ways that are faithful to its Vietnamese roots while also responsive to the realities of our time.
+We will also touch briefly on the broader history of Buddhism as a living tradition—how it has continued to evolve as it moved from India through Asia and, eventually, beyond.

-Weekly Dharma Talks: Each Saturday evening, Brother Pháp Dung will offer a live Dharma talk at Deer Park Monastery exploring themes of tradition, adaptation, interbeing, community building, and engaged practice in the American context.
-The live talks will be recorded and available via our Online Learning Platform (Circle) within 48 hours.
+Weekly Experience: For in-person attendees, each Saturday evening, Brother Pháp Dung will offer a live Dharma talk at Deer Park Monastery exploring themes of tradition, adaptation, interbeing, community building, and engaged practice in the American context.
+The live talks will be recorded and available via our Online Learning Platform (Circle) within four days for online attendees.

-Two Live Zoom Q&A Sessions: During the course, we will gather for two live Q&A sessions held over Zoom, bringing together both in-person and online participants for shared reflection and dialogue with Brother Pháp Dung.
+One Live Zoom Q&A Sessions: Midway of the course, we will have a live Q&A session held over Zoom, bringing together both in-person and online participants for shared reflection and dialogue with Brother Pháp Dung.
+Date & time to be determined, preliminarily on Mother’s Day May 10th.

 Dharma Sharing Circles: Participants will have the opportunity to join small Dharma sharing groups, guided by lay Dharma teachers and members of the Order of Interbeing, creating space for meaningful dialogue and collective practice throughout the eight weeks.